HBCUs capitalize on growing interest by adding sport options

 Organizations such as the the HBCU Wrestling Initiative, HBCU Gymnastics Alliance and the First Point Volleyball Foundation have provided funding and direction for new programs.

 The wrestling initiative got a $10 million pledge from investor and former Princeton wrestler Michael Novogratz.
-Jones said Novogratz, who is white, already has donated $6 million, which covered the $2.7 million needed to restart the sport at Morgan State.
+Jones said Novogratz already has donated $6 million, which covered the $2.7 million needed to restart the sport at Morgan State.
 Jones said the initiative has had conversations with schools in the Division I Southwestern Athletic Conference (SWAC) and Mid-Eastern Athletic Conference (MEAC) about potentially adding more programs.

 First Point Volleyball provided a $1 million grant to help the SIAC start men’s volleyball.
 Six schools began play in 2022, becoming the first HBCUs to offer the sport.